Locally-Owned "Family Run" Carpet

 or BIG-BOX Carpet Retailers

-corporately owned conglomerates blanket the airwaves with repetitive TV commercials, radio ads,
+corporately-owned conglomerates blanket the airwaves with constant and repetitive TV commercials, radio ads,

 billboards and bus stops!
-They have locations located all over the country.
+They have thousands of locations located all over the country.

-I think home improvement warehouses like Lowe's and Home Depot fall into this category because they
+I think home improvement warehouses like Lowe's and Home Depot should be

 use private labels, they farm out their installations to other companies, they